mattdear/circle-lab-project/Meeting Notes/Meeting Notes.md

 ###### FRIDAY LECTURE
 - Matt, Josh, and Emma talked to Femi about the use cases and changed them to meet the requirements.
 - Josh and Matt updated use case diagrams for everyone to work with.

 Attendees = Emma, Josh, Matt

 ###### WEDNESDAY MEETUP
 - Josh and Matt started work on the class diagram.
 - Emma, Mark, and Matt started working on the Decomposition diagram.

 Attendees = Emma, Josh, Matt, Mark

 ## WEEK6
 ###### FRIDAY LECTURE
+- All people took part in the task set out by Femi one group asking questions and the other looking at diagrams.
+- We then all feed back to the groups after meeting about what they could be doing better.
+- Things we are going to change that we have learnt:
+  - Do tree shaped diagrams in Microsoft Word as it is going to be a lot faster.
+  - Make use cases and robustness more about the system rather than about the stakeholders.

+Attendees = Emma, Josh, Mark, Juan

 ###### WEDNESDAY MEETUP